--r and I am never sure what directory
+-r and I am never

-start searching from.
+grep will start searching from.

 Functions and packages, such as

-igrep, help mitigate
+igrep, help mitigate these

 (defun mygrep () "Run grep recursively from the directory of the current buffer or the default directory" (interactive) (let ((dir (file-name-directory (or load-file-name buffer-file-name default-directory)))) (let ((command (read-from-minibuffer "Run grep (like this): " (cons (concat "grep -nH -r " dir) 13)))) (grep command))))